deco-cx/deconfig/README.md

 From now on, whenever a user changes the value of `VTEX.account` in your `deconfig` database, the value of `config.VTEX.account` will be updated automatically in all running instances of your application across the deno deploy platform.
 Congratulations, you just declared your first globally distributed, edge-native configuration!

-## How to ensure saved configs are typed?
+## How to ensure saved configs are correctly typed?

 For now, `deconfig` does not handle validation of the `value` json field.
 We recommend adding a layer of validation before saving the configuration, but that is currently outside the scope of this project, since it would mean choosing one validation library over another, which is not a decision we want to make for you.
 At [deco.cx](https://deco.cx), we use `deno doc` for type extraction and then convert that into JSON schemas for validation.
 We may open source this in the future.